roytang/blog/content/posts/2008/05/shm-booster-draft-10-may-2008.md

 Due to an increased workload, as of Friday night I was still totally unprepared for Block Constructed.
 I decided to skip the Shadowmoor Block Inaugural tournament yesterday, but I still showed up in the afternoon at Galleria to look for cards.
 Luckily, there was a draft signup so I went ahead and gambled some money on my supposed skills in Limited.

 After waiting some 3-4 hours for the draft signup to reach 8 people, we got started.
-I always carry a pair of scissors in my bag now since I&'m really bad at opening packs when my hands get sweaty.
+I always carry a pair of scissors in my bag now since I'm really bad at opening packs when my hands get sweaty.

 Some select picks: